Edmonton Public Library

 The building further embraces the library’s natural setting with additional design elements.
 Expansive 180-foot windows on the eastern side of the building overlook the breathtaking views of the bordering ravine, while wood-screen clerestories permit additional natural light to flow into the library’s interior space.
 These extra details allow for city residents to immerse themselves in the surrounding nature effortlessly.

-The captivating design of the Edmonton Public Library Capilano Branch has been recognized by those even outside of the city’s community.
+The captivating design of the Edmonton Public Library Capilano Branch has been recognised by those even outside of the city’s community.
 The building has received the following awards: the 2020 AIA/ALA Library Building Award; the 2020 Prairie Design Award – Institution; and the 2019 Wood Design Merit Award.
 The library is now working towards earning a LEED Silver Certification.

 With access to views of the ravine, available innovative technology and a sophisticated design, the Edmonton Public Library Capilano Branch has become a central space for the community.
-The inclusive space, paired with the striking exterior aesthetic achieved through metal panels coated with the bold Sherwin-Williams Coil Coatings Valflon color, contributes to the library’s welcoming atmosphere.
+The inclusive space, paired with the striking exterior aesthetic achieved through metal panels coated with the bold Sherwin-Williams Coil Coatings Valflon colour, contributes to the library’s welcoming atmosphere.
 The structure is further enhanced by its location right next to a residential street – making the space accessible for all of the community.